jcastillocano/CRM-service/README.md

 For managing *customer* information authentication is required (user:pass base64 encoded in `Authorization: Bearer` header.
-For managing *user* infromation admin privileges are also required.
+For managing *user* information admin privileges are also required.

 ### Customer